 As a result of governance reforms and what some call the ‘rise of the regulatory state’, regulation has become one of the core interest areas in governance studies.
 This course covers some of the key discussions related to regulatory policy.
 Our emphasis lies on different types of regulatory instruments – self-regulation, market mechanisms and state control – and on effective enforcement of regulation.
 Furthermore, regulators function increasingly in a multi-level context, required to accommodate demands not only on the European but also global level.
-Many countries and international organizations have recently critically reviewed their regulatory system and searched for a ‘Better regulation’ framework, to ensure its effectiveness while minimizing regulatory burden.
-In this course we will look at the theoretical arguments related to the issues as well as real-life case studies and government responses
+In this course, we will look at the theoretical arguments related to these issues as well as real-life case studies and government responses.

 Understanding different regulatory instruments with their theoretical and practical assumptions

-Knowledge and understanding of current trends in regulatory policy and politics
+Knowledge and understanding the key issues and current trends in regulatory policy and politics

-Ability to analyse real life problems in various policy sectors from a perspective of regulatory theory, both individually and in a group setting
+Ability to analyse real life problems in various policy sectors from the perspective of regulatory theory

 Mode of instruction